Overview

 keeps the signal inside the fibre over long distances.

-- Start with two retrieval questions on refractive index and Snell’s law so students recall what
+- Start with two retrieval questions on refractive index and Snell’s law so you recall what

 happens when light moves from glass to air.